robotlightsyou/lighthack/README.md

 ## Dependencies
 Requires the Arduino OSC parsing library maintained by the great folks over at [CNMAT](https://github.com/CNMAT/OSC).
 The assembly instructions documents contain details on how to add this to your Arduino project.

-##robotlightsyou updates and goals
+## robotlightsyou updates and goals

---First Goal - Add second page of encoder for zoom/intens -currently not functioning.
+#First Goal - Add second page of encoder for zoom/intens
+  -currently not functioning.
 Pan/tilt still work but there is intereference from the intens/zoom knobs.
 This is particularly confusing since the intens/zoom knobs are not initialized in present code.
 Paging display does work, paging encoders not yet implemented.
---Second Stage Goal - Add aditional physical and virtual encoders, as well as more buttons -First round - 4 encoders w/ 3 discreet pages - 1)pan/tilt/zoom/edge, 2)shutter A Thrust, A Angle, B Thrust, B Angle 3)C Thrust, C Angle, D Thrust, D Angle
+#Second Stage Goal - Add aditional physical and virtual encoders, as well as more buttons
+  -First round - 4 encoders w/ 3 discreet pages - 1)pan/tilt/zoom/edge, 2)shutter A Thrust, A Angle, B Thrust, B Angle 3)C Thrust, C Angle, D Thrust, D Angle
-  -second round - add paging buttons that will auto populate encoders based on available params of selected channel --Third Stage Goal - continue working towards fuller face panel
+  -second round - add paging buttons that will auto populate encoders based on available params of selected channel
+#Third Stage Goal - continue working towards fuller face panel